Optimal Covariance Steering for Discrete-Time Linear Stochastic Systems: Computation of the Optimal Control

-Note that we can choose $\Lambda_k$ to be symmetric because of the symmetry of the constraint \eqref{opt:convex_relaxed}, while $M_k$ is symmetric by definition.
-Next, we prove that the optimal solution to problem \eqref{opt:convex} satisfies, for all $k$, $C_k = 0$.
+Next, we prove that the optimal solution to \eqref{opt:convex} satisfies, for all $k$, $C_k = 0$.
 To this end, assume that, for some $k$, $C_k$ has at least one nonzero eigenvalue.
 In light of Lemma~\ref{lem:singMat} and the complementary slackness condition \eqref{opt:opt_cond_comp_slack}, it follows that $M_k$ has to be singular.
-The optimality condition \eqref{opt:opt_cond_U} can be rewritten as
+The optimality condition \eqref{opt:opt_cond_U} can be rewritten as $ B_k\t \Lambda_k = - M_k U_k \Sigma_k^{-1} A_k^{-1} $.
+Substituting the above equation into \eqref{opt:opt_cond_Y} yields